Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ### !end-callout

-Instead of `localhost:5000/books`, we can visit `https://your-app-name.herokuapp.com/books`, where `your-app-name` is the name of our Heroku app.
+Instead of `localhost:5000/books`, we can visit `https://your-app-name.onrender.com/books`, where `your-app-name` is the name of our Render app.

 ![Screenshot of the browser open to the deployed API, showing a response of an empty JSON array](../assets/deployment/deployment_deployed-books.png)